Kia EV6

-The Kia EV6 (기아 EV6) is a battery electric compact crossover SUV produced by Kia.
-Introduced in March 2021, it is the first Kia dedicated electric vehicle, and the first model developed on the Electric Global Modular Platform (E-GMP) similar to the Hyundai Ioniq 5.
+The Kia EV6 (기아 EV6) is a battery electric compact crossover SUV produced by Kia since 2021.
+It is the first Kia dedicated electric vehicle, and the first model developed on the Electric Global Modular Platform (E-GMP) similar to the Hyundai Ioniq 5.

 It is also the first model to be named under the new nomenclature designated for a line of Kia electric cars, EV series, which will range from EV1 to EV9.

-The EV6 is the 2022 European Car of the Year.
+The EV6 was the 2022 European Car of the Year.

 Overview

-The EV6 was released on 2 August 2021 after a set of pictures were revealed on 15 March 2021.
+Kia released the first photographs of the EV6 on 15 March 2021, and later fully released on 2 August 2021.

 Developed under the codename CV, it is the first Kia model based on the E-GMP electric car platform.

-The GT model is claimed to have a 0–100 km/h time in 3.5 seconds, with dual electric motors producing 430 kW of power and 740 Nm of torque combined, Michelin Pilot Sport 4S tyres, a rear electronic limited-slip differential, electronically controlled suspension, and minor exterior and interior changes.
+Outside, the EV6 features a tiger nose for the front fascia.
+For the side profile, it has shooting-brake-like styling due to its sleek roofline and features the connected braking lights at the rear.

-It features a panoramic curved display panel inside, which opens up more space while a controller for transition between infotainment and HVAC below the navigation screen and touch buttons for using heated seat as well as steering wheel further enhance driver usability.
+Inside, it features a panoramic curved display panel inside, which opens up more space while a controller for transition between infotainment and HVAC below the navigation screen and touch buttons for using heated seat as well as steering wheel further enhance driver usability.
 The EV6's boot space is 520 L (VDA standard) and it can be increased up to 1,300 L when the rear seats are folded.
 The crossover is claimed to be furnished with eco-friendly materials across the interior, fabric or artificial suede/leatherette seats, and ambient lighting.
 It's also available with an augmented reality head-up display, 360° camera option, remote controlled parking, along with safety technologies including Lane Follow Assist, Highway Driving Assist 2 (semi-autonomous adaptive cruise control) including auto lane changing, AEB collision avoidance, remote smart parking assist and Safe Exit Assist.